tonyg/presence-exchange/README.md

     queue     str   The name of the queue being bound/unbound key	      str   The binding key supplied at the time of binding

-No messages are published for bindings with a key `listen`.
+No messages are published for bindings with a key of the empty string.
 That means there are two categories of bindings:

- - bindings made with a key `listen`, which receive presence messages, but do not produce them; and
+ - bindings made with the empty string `""` as their binding key, which receive presence messages, but do not produce them; and

  - bindings made with any other binding key, which produce presence messages but do not receive them.